 Loot boxes have become so substantial for game developers that some of them have entirely shifted their monetization model away from paid games to free games because of their potential to generate revenue.

 However, this approach of the game developers has failed to go unnoticed by regulators concerned to classify and regulate such systems.
 In particular, the situations where loot boxes offering random awards, which can be purchased by paying cash, have come under regulators' scrutiny due to their classification as means of gambling.

 In fact, many regulators have already taken stringent actions to restrict these type of mechanisms for the same reason.
 Belgium Gaming Commission followed its Dutch counterpart and banned loot boxes for 'violating gambling regulations."

-To counter this, it might be possible that developers will start resorting to an advertising business model or sell games rather than offering them for free to everyone.
+To counter this, it might be possible that developers will start resorting to an advertising business model or selling games rather than offering them for free to everyone.

-First emerged in Asia, Loot boxes have become a more well-known term after giant social media game developers like Zynga successfully utilized them.
+First emerging in Asia, Loot boxes have become a more well-known term after giant social media game developers like Zynga successfully utilized them.

 Since then, they have gradually embedded themselves into the fabric of almost every game.
 They are available even where their incorporation is unnecessary.

-When an entry cost or fee is present to play the game or to enable its features, along with some luck or chance, and if there is potential for some sort of monetary gain, the scheme is probably considered gambling as a result of these three points.
-And because loot boxes contain both a cost and a “random rewarding element,” they have landed game developers under the scrutiny of regulators.
+When an entry cost or fee is present to play the game or to enable its features, along with some luck or chance, and if there is potential for some monetary gain, the scheme is probably considered gambling due to these three points.
+And because loot boxes contain both a cost and a "random rewarding element," they have landed game developers under the scrutiny of regulators.